usg-ishimura/chat-control-prepper-guide/README.md

 dpkg -i openfire_5.0.1_all.deb
 systemctl start openfire
 apt install ufw
-ufw allow 9090
-ufw allow 9191
-ufw allow 5222
-ufw allow 5269
+ufw allow 22  # or the custom port you use for SSH ufw allow 9090 ufw allow 9191 ufw allow 5222 ufw allow 5269 ufw enable
 ```
 At http://domain.federation.org:9090 (a template domain name, you can choose yours) you can follow this setup wizard steps, it would be safer if you completed the setup locally and only then opened ports on firewall: